 Inpatient Behavioral Health offers a healing environment where patients are treated for all mental health concerns.
 The multidisciplinary team consists of psychiatrists, NPs, RNs, behavioral health specialists, CNAs, social workers, occupational therapists, recreational therapists, clergy and chemical dependency counselors.
 This team works with patients of all ages, adolescent through geriatric.
 Many types of group programming are offered, as well as individual counseling.
 The staff work closely with many agencies in the surrounding area and performs active disposition planning.

-Interventional Radiology (also known as IR or Integrated Platform) performs minimally invasive, image-guided treatment of conditions in every organ system that may have once required open surgery.
+Interventional Radiology (IR) performs minimally invasive, image-guided treatment of conditions in every organ system that may have once required open surgery.
 IR treats a variety of multidimensional diseases and conditions including peripheral artery disease, pulmonary embolism, stroke, cancer, abscess, deep vein thrombosis, kidney failure, liver disease, vertebral compression fractures, uterine fibroids, trauma and bleeding.
 IR contains two angiography suites, two additional procedural suites, and a patient observation and recovery suite.
 IR can also perform procedures in the two hybrid operating room suites.

 The IV Therapy team consists of RNs, LPNs and IV technicians.
 This team manages the care and maintenance of select vascular access devices (peripheral IV and central venous lines) for patients on the La Crosse Campus ambulatory and inpatient care areas.
 Select IV Therapy RN's are trained to place peripherally inserted central catheters (PICC) lines and perform apheresis.
 The IV Therapy staff educates other nurses, technicians, medical students and healthcare providers on best practices, skills and techniques to access and maintain select vascular access devices.